mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/release-notes/1.7/index.md

 #### Support for VMWare vSphere

-- Konvoy now supports `vsphere` as a provisioner to create clusters in your [VMware vSphere](https://www.vmware.com/products/vsphere.html) environment.
+- Konvoy now supports `vsphere` as a provisioner to create clusters in your [VMware vSphere][vsphere] environment.
 For more information, see the [Konvoy vSphere topic][konvoy-vsphere].

 #### GPU Support